akeneo/pim-community-dev/internal_doc/frontend/package-setup.md

 # How to create an independant frontend package

-This guide explains the setup of independent frontend package inside the PIM.
+This guide explains the setup of an independent frontend package inside the PIM.

-It come with **some limitations** though, being independent means you can't import any function|class|component from outside the package.
+It comes with **some limitations** though, being independent means you can't import any function|class|component from outside the package.

 For example, you can't import a javascript file directly from `pimui/js`.
 But it works fine if the source is a standard `node_modules` package (or another Yarn workspace).

-They also are limited by the underlying stack: backbone.js + custom code = legacy
+They also are limited by the underlying stack: backbone.js + custom code

-⚠️ More notably if your goal is to have a small app inside the PIM with differents routes (urls) using the same React component tree (useful for sharing a global state), you will need to go the extra miles and hack around the legacy routing system to avoid backbone mounting|unmounting the React app on each url change.

 More on this in the frontend controller section of this guide.